 DISCLAIMERS: I received an advanced review copy of Dear Wife in exchange for an honest review.
-This book Read more
+This book contains mention of domestic violence.
+Review Beth Murphy isn’t who she says she is.
+She has abandoned everything – her marriage, home, job, and her own identity, in a bid to escape her abusive husband.
+She knows … Read more

 Fi Lawson arrives home to find a moving van in her driveway.
 At first, she thinks she’s mistaken, she and Bram certainly aren’t moving out.
 But there they are – another family, moving into Trinity Avenue.
 Moving into her home.
 How can this other family possibly think this house is theirs?
 And where is Bram?